TheNeikos/TheNeikos.github.io/_posts/2017-01-08-Using_Stainless_with_Rocket.md

 without tests it is almost impossible to be confident that the output conforms to what is expected, especially in an evolving codebase.

-I've been recently wanting to try out [stainless](stainless) as well, so I thought why not combine both and see how they play together!
+I've been recently wanting to try out [stainless](stainless) as well.
+Stainless is a plugin that allows you to write tests easier through a macro like syntax.
+Especially the `before_each` part of testing seemed very useful.
+Check out it's project page for some example!

 ## Setting up